-The regulatory framework would be designed to create a tightly regulated market in approved products.
-To this end a range of regulatory mechanisms would be used, which can be summarised under the following headings:
+The regulatory framework would be designed to create a tightly-regulated market in approved products.
+To this end, a range of regulatory mechanisms would be used, which can be summarised under the following headings:

-- (i) Licensing regulated by the Authority. - (j) Restrictions imposed directly by the Act. - (k) Regulations promulgated by the Government. - (I) Local Approved Product Policies ("LAPP") created by local authorities.
+- (i) licensing regulated by the Authority. - (j) restrictions imposed directly by the Act. - (k) regulations promulgated by the Government. - (1) local Approved Product Policies ("LAPP") created by local authorities.